Beware of FUE Hair Transplantation Scams

 Protected pre-existing hairs located within the newly created recipient site

 What is Alopecia?

 Three main types of alopecia areata exist.
 Patchy alopecia causes patches of hair loss.
 Alopecia totalis causes total hair loss over the scalp.
 Then there is alopecia universalis, which causes total hair loss across all regions of the body.
 Alopecia areata is generally known as an autoimmune condition because the immune system seems to mistakenly attack hair follicles.
 Treatment and recovery depends on the severity of your alopecia because some people with mild hair loss have actually seen regrowth without any treatment.
 A severe case with widespread symptoms may lead to steroid injections or topical medications but, keep in mind, there is currently no cure for alopecia.
-Some other treatments consist of follicle transplantation, targeted stem cell treatment and platelet-rich plasma injections.
+Some other treatments consist of follicle transplantation.

 Thinning hair is typically caused by a natural byproduct of testosterone that builds up around hair follicles on the scalp, causing it to deteriorate or die off.
 It is important to note that DHT is found in both women and men and, when caught early enough, your doctor may prescribe DHT blockers to help prevent further thinning and subsequent hair loss.
 Hair thinning might also be caused by additional factors like stress, chemical exposure from hair products, prescribed medications and certain vitamin or mineral deficiencies.
 Excluding these other factors, it may simply be a matter of genetics.